Television in the United Kingdom: Analogue terrestrial television

 Analogue TV was transmitted via VHF (1936) and later UHF (1964) radio waves, with analogue broadcasts ending in 2012.

 VHF transmissions started in 1936 and closed in 1985 (with a gap 1939–1946), carrying two channels.
-The launch channel was the BBC Television Service, known as BBC 1 since 1964.
+The launch channel was the BBC Television Service, known as BBC1 since 1964.
 This was joined by Independent Television, a network of regional franchises launching between 1955 and 1962.
-The channels transmitted in monochrome using the 405-line television system at 25 frames per second, initially with an aspect ratio of 5:4, switching to 4:3 in 1950.
+The channels transmitted in monochrome using the 405-line television system, with 376 visible lines, at 25 interlaced frames per second (50 fields per second), initially with an aspect ratio of 5:4, switching to 4:3 in 1950.
+The phased closure started in 1982 and completed in January 1985.

 UHF transmissions started in 1964 and closed in 2012.
-The launch channel was BBC 2.
-This would be joined by BBC 1, the ITV network, Channel 4 or S4C in Wales, Channel 5 as well as a network of local TV channels.
-Transmissions started using the System I standard, a 625-line monochrome picture at 25 frames/second (576i) and a 4:3 aspect ratio.
+The launch channel was BBC2.
+This would be joined by BBC1, the ITV network, Channel 4 or S4C in Wales, Channel 5 as well as a network of local TV channels.
+Transmissions started using the System I standard, a 625-line monochrome picture, with 576 visible lines, at 25 interlaced frames/second (50 fields/second) and a 4:3 aspect ratio.
 Technical advancements included colour (1967), teletext (1974), and stereo sound (1991).
-The drive to switch viewers from analogue to digital transmissions was a process called the digital switchover.
+The drive to switch viewers from analogue to digital transmissions was a regional process called the digital switchover, which started in 2007 and completed in October 2012 when analogue UHF transmissions ceased in Northern Ireland.

 Whilst there are no longer any analogue broadcasts in the UK, a PAL signal may be present in closed RF distribution systems, e.g. a video feed from an intercom in a block of flats, or a security system.